awolf2821/awolf2821.github.io/journal/entries/Encryption.md

 do not have the private key required to decrypt the message properly\
 one the packet arrives at the destination, the computer can decrypt\
 the contents using the locally stored private key offline\
-and the original message is restored\
+and the original message is restored.

 ## Why is it important that you never share your secret key?